 Geget, it was a good day for the People of the Rapids and for all Spontaneous People that dwelled on the Great Turtle Island...

 Mii sa ekoozid.
-Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw aadizookaan.
+Nimiigwechiwendaan noongom ayaabanaabiyan.
 And that is the end of the story.
-Thank you for listening today, for allowing me to relate to you this sacred story.
+Thank you for taking the time to look back today.
 Giga-waabamin wayiiba, I hope to see you again soon.

 ¹ Turtle Island: North America. ^

 ² Spontaneous People: the Anishinaabeg, also called Ojibwe.
 The greater Nation of Anishinaabeg consists of the People of the Three Fires (Ojibweg, Odaawaag, and Bodéwadmik), the Misi-zaagiwininiwag (Mississauga), Omàmiwininiwak (Algonkin), Mamaceqtaw (Menominee), and others. ^